 UFS is a representative body of all ATSU faculty and consists of senators elected from the University faculty as specified in Article 3, Section 1.
-University faculty is defined as faculty members eligible to serve on their respective college/school assembly, council, or senate who do not hold an administrative position (defined as persons with the following title(s); president, vice-president, senior vice-president, provost/associate/assistant, dean/vice/associate/assistant).
+University faculty is defined as faculty members eligible to serve on their respective college/school assembly, council, or senate who do not hold an administrative position (defined as persons with the following title(s); chancellor, vice-chancellor, regional president, dean/vice/associate/assistant).
 UFS consists of voting representatives (senators) elected by the university faculty of their respective college or school.